 Worship God in the beauty of holiness

-The psalmist said: If I regard iniquity in my heart, the Lord will not hear me.
+The Scriptures say: If I regard iniquity in my heart, the Lord will not hear me.
 How can prayers of people now be heard while iniquity is regarded by them?

 The true reason why worship is due to God